Overloud TH2 – The Big Boss Tone

 Welcome to StudioWise, we’re looking at TH2 this week from Italian developer Overloud.
 In such a crowded market the company enjoys a great reputation for quality and tone from the first TH1 incarnation, and their latest variant again looks to have proven equally popular amongst the fanboys.

-There are a ton of great products out there now offering almost unlimited amp, cabinet and effect setups, but the biggest hurdle amp sim developers need to address is the responsiveness and feel because as we all know, guitarists are an old-fashioned bunch and tend to be very particular about such things.
+There are a ton of great products out there now offering almost unlimited amp, cabinet and effect setups, but the biggest hurdle amp sim developers need to address is the responsiveness and feel, because as we all know, guitarists are an old-fashioned bunch and tend to be very particular about such things.

 Being somewhat of a newbie to the virtual amping scene, I can’t wait to jump in and try it out.
-With some trepidation, I leave the cover on my old Soldano and instead this time plug my Gretsch into a USB interface….this may not end well.
+With some trepidation, I leave the cover on my old Soldano and instead, this time plug my Gretsch into a USB interface….this may not end well.

 TH2 is a virtual guitar effect studio that replicates the workflow and signal chain of a typical studio recording session.
 Controlled with either a MIDI guitar library like Scarbee Funk Guitar or, preferably, a real guitar hooked in via an ASIO interface, you can cycle through presets or design your own custom rig, from the foot pedals right through to the mixer output.

-The plugin features a good collection of amps, cabinets, FX and microphones to fiddle with, in fact you get 20 effect units, 18 microphones, 45 unique amps with 120 modes between them apparently, though I didn’t get a chance to fully test every single combination, it’s definitely got a lot of content.
+The plugin features a good collection of amps, cabinets, FX and microphones to fiddle with, in fact, you get 20 effect units, 18 microphones, and 45 unique amps with 120 modes between them apparently, though I didn’t get a chance to fully test every single combination, it’s definitely got a lot of content.
 The vast majority have cryptic names, like Rock900 and SloDrive that you need to decipher, though Randall, Brunetti and THD amps have fully licensed emulations to use.

 The interface depicts a studio floor with the complete signal chain spread out in full view.
-You have a slip screen overview at the top and a zoomed in closeup bottom half where you build your mega-rig.
-Annoyingly you can only use the bottom zoom screen to move around, so getting from one end tot he other requires three or four drags.
+You have a slip screen overview at the top and a zoomed-in closeup bottom half where you build your mega-rig.
+Annoyingly you can only use the bottom zoom screen to move around, so getting from one end to the other requires three or four drags.
 Dragging around the interface is quite buggy, often my mouse refuses to let go of the screen until I click three or four times quickly to force the UI to let go.

 You can also swap out the background texture for some really horrible looking presets, though fortunately, you can import your own images to set your own style.

-The elements all look slightly cartoonish but nice and crisp with easy to read controls – other than the Brunetti amp, which is just gibberish.
-Loading a custom element is quite simple but either right clicking something that is already there, or left clicking on a cable that glows when you mouse over it.
+The elements all look slightly cartoonish but nice and crisp with easy-to-read controls – other than the Brunetti amp, which is just gibberish.
+Loading a custom element is quite simple but either right-clicking something that is already there or left-clicking on a cable that glows when you mouse over it.
 There a no real limitations on signal flow, which is interesting.
 You can even add an amp AFTER a cabinet if you so desire….which will sound pretty bad, but you can do it.
 There is a good selection of effects, from chorus and flanger to your typical distortion stompboxes, and the multiple mic choices all can be moved around to your favourite cone position.

 TH2 has a weird browsing system which takes a little getting used to.
 Presets are categorised by banks, then sounds and finally variations.
-Each sound contains 8 variations, and the banks are sub-divided up into groups of 12 sounds by the amp brand.
+Each sound contains 8 variations, and the banks are subdivided up into groups of 12 sounds by the amp brand.
 To find new presets you hit the ‘search’ button and browse through the available setups, which you can audition by clicking one at a time.
 To load a single patch you choose ‘load variation’, or to load all 8 choose ‘load sound’, which definitely could have been worded better.